 The Phoenix-area housing market is NOT creating another housing bubble to pop anytime soon.
 The latest monthly report from the W. P. Carey School of Business at Arizona State University shows a lack of enthusiasm from both buyers and sellers.
 Also today, the Center for Real Estate Theory and Practice at the W. P. Carey School of Business is launching a new real estate website with enhanced content.

 Top leaders from Starbucks and State Farm, as well as a former NFL executive, are among those headlining the new season of the Economic Club of Phoenix speaker series.
 Every year, Phoenix-area audiences are invited to attend the club’s luncheons and hear from some of the biggest names in the business world.

 When classes start up for the new school year at Arizona State University tomorrow, the W. P. Carey School of Business will be ready for hundreds more online students, thanks to demand from the university’s recently announced partnership with Starbucks Coffee Company.
 Starbucks will be offering 40 ASU Online degree programs from which its Partners (employees) can choose.
 A large number say they want to pursue a business degree, and that has the highly ranked W. P. Carey School gearing up with several new online offerings, including one in retail management.

-The Phoenix-area housing market has finally hit "normal, historical levels" for those going into foreclosure.
-After years of severe foreclosure trouble, a new report from the W. P. Carey School of Business at Arizona State University reveals that good news and more for Maricopa and Pinal counties, as of May.
+The Phoenix-area housing market is officially in a slump.
+That’s according to a new report from the W. P. Carey School of Business at Arizona State University, which reveals the latest details on Maricopa and Pinal counties, as of June.